-When there is too much friction on the filament, the extruder motor is unable to advance it through the filament tube so it causes the filament to grind through or the extruder motor to click.
+When there is too much friction on the filament, the extruder motor is unable to advance filament through the filament tube., This can cause the drive gear to grind through the filament or the extruder motor to click.
 There are a few things that may be the cause of this excessive friction:

-- The filament is entering the filament detection sensor at too sharp of an angle
+- The filament is entering the filament detection sensor at too sharp an angle

 - The filament has a rough texture

-- The ends of the filament tubes in the push connectors squeezing the filament
+- The ends of the filament tubes in the push connectors are squeezing the filament

 - The filament filter is getting caught in the filament detection sensor